DarynaP/dez-project-earthquakes/README.md

 ### dbt
-dbt was used [dbt](https://www.getdbt.com/) for data transformation in DWH for further analytics dashboard development.
+[dbt](https://www.getdbt.com/) was used for data transformation in DWH for further analytics dashboard development.

 First you will need to create a dbt Cloud account (if you don't already have one) using [this link](https://www.getdbt.com/signup/) and connect to your BigQuery by following [these instructions](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-setting-up-bigquery-oauth).